Andronovo-bit/HybridCacheLibrary/README.md

    - The item's position is updated within the frequency list to reflect its new frequency.

 3. **Eviction Policy**:
-   - If the cache reaches its capacity, the item with the lowest frequency is considered for eviction.
+   - If the cache reaches its capacity (either by count or size), the item with the lowest frequency is considered for eviction.
    - Among the items with the same frequency, the Least Recently Used (LRU) item is evicted first.
    - This dual strategy ensures that items frequently accessed remain in the cache, while those accessed less frequently and least recently are evicted.